kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

     ```

     > [!NOTE]
-    >  The `kyma-mtls-certs` Secret must contain a valid certificate you created for for your custom domain within the default namespace.
+    >  The `kyma-mtls-certs` Secret must contain a valid certificate you created for your custom domain within the default namespace.

     ```bash
     cat <<EOF | kubectl apply -f -